12 Of Mermaid Beach’s Best Cafes For Brunch Dates

 2545 Gold Coast Highway, Mermaid Beach QLD 4218

 So Le Cafe Gourmand might be a Mermaid Beach cafe, but it feels more like a café (emphasis on the accent) —a shot of undiluted Frenchness that could have been transplanted straight from the countryside of Gascony.
 They even do set-menu dining every Friday night.
-Don’t blame us if your taste buds come away completely spoiled.
+Don’t blame me if your taste buds come away completely spoiled.

 Park yourself inside or on the outdoor balcony and browse the menu to find your perfect meal.
 And, yes, you’ll have a hard time picking just one—fusion dishes like the salmon and avo bun compete with French classics like raclette (melted cheese poured over a potato-and-onion compote with French ham) and garlic-buttered escargots.
-Order your coffee piccolo or espresso to complete the Le Café experience.